rodolfo-mora/huginn/README.md

-# Valkyrie
+# Huginn

-Valkyrie is an intelligent Kubernetes monitoring agent that uses reinforcement learning to detect and respond to anomalies in your clusters.
+Huginn is an intelligent Kubernetes monitoring agent that uses reinforcement learning to detect and respond to anomalies in your clusters.
 It supports monitoring multiple Kubernetes clusters simultaneously.

 ## Authors